nomachinez/historical-collection-ng/README.md

     coll_contacts = Contacts(database=db, name=coll_contacts_collection_name, internal_metadata_keyname="__ABCD", num_deltas_before_snapshot=20)

-Now that your collection class is set up and you're connected to the database, you use 2 main functions to update or add documents:
+Now that your collection class is set up and you're connected to the database, you can use 2 main functions to update or add documents:

-``patch_one(doc, force, ignore_fields, metadata)``
+### ``patch_one(doc, force, ignore_fields, metadata)``

     :param doc: Document object to patch.